 SMOOTHIES FOR BREAKFAST:

-That being said, if you don’t like the idea of adding any kind of sugar to your morning smoothie, feel free to either omit it, or substitute with stevia or another low carb, clean sweetener.
+That being said, if you don’t like the idea of adding any kind of sugar to your morning smoothie, feel free to either omit it or substitute it with stevia or another low-carb, clean sweetener.

 BEST BLENDER FOR SMOOTHIES: